MicrosoftDocs/azure-dev-docs/java/spring-framework/configure-spring-cloud-stream-binder-java-app-with-service-bus.md

 ---
-title: Spring Cloud Azure Stream Binder for Azure Service Bus
+title: How to use Spring Cloud Azure Stream Binder for Azure Service Bus
 description: This article demonstrates how to use Spring Cloud Stream Binder to send messages to and receive messages from Azure Service Bus.
 author: seanli1988
 manager: kyliel